 The best revision guide that students can buy is ‘AQA GCSE Modern World History Revision Guide (Second Edition)’ by Ben Walsh et al.

 It MUST be the Second Edition or it misses some Cold War and Germany Sections.

 Outside the classroom

-As part of the Centenary Remembrance of the First World War, Bower Park History Students visited northern France and Belgium.
-They visited the battlegrounds and graveyards used from the First World War.
+As part of the Centenary Remembrance of the First World War, Bower Park history students travelled to France and Belgium.
+They visited the battlegrounds and graveyards used during and after the First World War.
 The trip was both moving and educational, and is something the Department hopes to continue in the future.

 Mr M. Kenlin, Head of History

 If you wish to contact me, my email address is [email protected]